viperleed/viperleed/doc/content/files/raw_tenserleed/sdtl.rst

 TensErLEED appends information about the current last search generation to the file at predefined intervals.
-For every individual in the search population, ``SD.TL`` lists the current parameter-indices, best-fit real part of the inner potential and the corresponding R-factor.
+For every individual in the search population, ``SD.TL`` lists the current parameter-indices, best-fit real part of the inner potential and the corresponding |R factor|.